ALLIANZ SE (OTC: ALIZY) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Allianz SE (OTC: ALIZY)

 Did you lose money on investments in Allianz SE?
-If so, please visit Allianz SE Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.
+If so, please visit Allianz SE Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.

 Allianz, together with its subsidiaries, provides property-casualty insurance, life/health insurance, and asset management products and services worldwide.
 Allianz Global Investors U.S. LLC (“AGI US”) is a subsidiary of Allianz.